What’s new in cancer immunotherapy research?

 Many different types of vaccines are now being studied to treat a variety of cancers.

 Tumor cell vaccines: These vaccines are made from actual cancer cells that have been removed from the patient during surgery.
-The cells are altered in the lab to make them more likely to be attacked by the patient’s immune system and then injected back into the patient.
-Their immune system then attacks these cells and any similar cells still in the body.
+The cells are altered (and killed) in the lab to make them more likely to be attacked by the immune system and then injected back into the patient.
+The patient’s immune system then attacks these cells and any similar cells still in the body.